peitur/puppet-util/README.md

 ### etc/enc.json
 Configuration is a json hash in the file etc/enc.json.
+- enc.env   : Type of environment, e.g. production/testing/devel
+- enc.ctype : Configuration type (when not specified in profile)
 - enc.debug : Enable debugging.
 This should not be used in production.
 All output is done to STDERR. [true|false]
 - enc.match : Strictly use registered host names or enable a default profile for hosts that have not matched any names. [strict|default]
 - db.engine : What lookup engine should be used, currently only supporting [dir]